-The Board of Trustees has decided to buy-in an internal audit service from Azets as internal auditor from September 2022 and will continue from September 2023.
+The Board of Trustees has decided:

+to buy-in an internal audit service from Azets from September 2023 to August 2024.

-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy's financial and other systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial and other systems.
 In particular, the checks carried out in the current period included:

-- Testing of payroll systems - Testing of purchase systems - Testing of control account/bank reconciliations - Testing of income - Testing of petty cash/expenses procedures - Testing of the accounting systems and management information provided - Review of Trustee appointments/resignantions and declerations of interest - Review of gifts and hospitality & honorarium/ex-gracia payments - Review of information technology strategy - Review of fixed assets - · Review of VAT and Corporation Tax position - Review of HR, Health and Safety and GDPR procedures
+- · Testing of payroll systems

+- · Testing of purchase systems

+- · Testing of control account/bank reconciliations

+- · Testing of income

+- Testing of petty cash/expenses procedures

+- Testing of the accounting systems and management information provided

+- Review of Trustee appointments/resignations and declarations of interest

+- · Review of gifts and hospitality & honorarium/ex-gracia payments

+- Review of information technology strategy

+- · Review of fixed assets

+- Review of VAT and Corporation Tax position

+- · Review of HR, Health and Safety and GDPR procedures